 - Coping strategy tracking

-Based on the input data, self-monitoring tools can provide recommendations for users or notify users of potential triggers.
+Based on the input data, self-monitoring tools can provide recommendations to users or alert them to potential triggers.

 Guided meditation and mindfulness exercises